 What is diagram Wing Chun?

 Diagram Wing Chun is what we practice here at Barcelona Wing Chun.
-This is the method of Wing Chun that I have learnt from Sifu Michael Louison.
-When I first met Sifu Louison and watched him and his students practising at his Wing Chun school in London, I was amazed by how easily they moved, how they could attack and defend along countless lines, and how the Wing Chun they did looked so clean and perfectly applied, even under pressure.
+This is the method of Kung Fu that I have learnt from Sifu Michael Louison.
+When I first met Sifu Louison and watched him and his students practising at his school in London, I was amazed by how easily they moved, how they could attack and defend along countless lines, and how the martial art they did looked so clean and perfectly applied, even under pressure.
 You could see techniques being applied from all the different forms, with confidence and conviction.

-This comes down to the method that Sifu Louison uses to teach his Wing Chun and this is the method that we follow at Barcelona Wing Chun School.
+This comes down to the method that Sifu Louison uses to teach his art and this is the method that we follow at Barcelona Wing Chun School.

 Sifu Louison uses diagrams to show how his Wing Chun works.
-Once you begin to understand the diagrams, what each line means, how many ways they can be applied to your own practice of Wing Chun, you can appreciate their true limitless potential.
+Once you begin to understand the diagrams, what each line means, how many ways they can be applied to your own practice, you can appreciate their true limitless potential.
 They can be used as a framework to analyse each movement, as an aid to improve your structure and understanding.

 The diagram shows us paths.
 As in normal life, when we first come to a path that we are unaware of we are unsure of what to do.
 If we travel the same path many times we no longer have to think about what we are doing or where we’re going, we enter the subconscious and just go.

 The diagram contains straight lines, angles, circles and square box concepts.
 What at first seems to be a 2-dimensional diagram, can later easily be appreciated as a 3-dimensional space.
 The lines or paths can be travelling towards you, or you are travelling along them.
 They could be different levels of attack or defence.
 The diagram could eventually be imagined as a space where 2 or more people are in combat, displaying the movements between each person.